Click to Place a Web Call Tel: (515) 865-4591

 Contingency Operations (Addressable) 164.310(a)(2)(i)

-Contingency operations is an addressable implementation specification defined within the Facility Access Controls standard in the Physical Safeguards section of the HIPAA Security Rule.
+Contingency operations is an addressable implementation specification defined within the HIPAA Contingency Plan Facility Access Controls standard in the Physical Safeguards section of the HIPAA Security Rule.

 Physical security is a critical aspect of disaster and business continuity planning.
 Administrative controls for physical access to enable contingency operations must be in place so recovery can proceed as defined in plans.